danielabar/ollama_chat/README.md

 * Run the same prompt against 2 or more models at the same time for comparison
 * Cancel response? (model could get stuck in a loop...)
 * Auto scroll as conversation exceeds length of viewport

+## Deployment

+For the tutorial, this only runs locally on a laptop.
+What would it take to deploy this?

+* Ollama server running/deployed somewhere accessible to Puma/Rails - auth???
+* Sidekiq or some other production quality [backend for ActiveJob](https://guides.rubyonrails.org/active_job_basics.html#backends)
+* Redis configured with persistent storage if using Sidekiq as ActiveJob queue adapter
+* Redis configured for ActionCable, see `config/cable.yml` (possibly a different Redis instance than that used for Sidekiq/ActiveJob?)